Defman21/Xemmet/readme.md

 They will be automatically saved.

-If you want to update a snippet, just call `.add` again with the same name of the snippet you want to update.
+If you want to update a snippet, just call `.add` again with the name of snippet you want to update.
 It will be replaced with the one you pass to the function.

 They are placed at `%komodo_user_dir%/snippets.xmt.json`.